nyjc-computing/nyjc-computing.github.io/pages/testimonials.md

 ---

 ## Testimonials

+To be added

-Here are some testimonials and advice from seniors
+## Advice from seniors

 Just start doing projects and writing scripts as early as possible in whatever you're even momentarily interested in so that you can not only apply and recall the lessons but also learn new things outside of the classroom.
 Actual real-world projects are probably the best way to do well for exams as well as learn about programming in general.